Gaṇḍavyūha on the Balustrade of Level 3 at Borobudur

 85. Maitreya gives a Woman

 The relief is rather worn, but what it shows is Maitreya in the past, just right of centre, offering a woman, presumably his wife, to the person sitting on the throne in the pavilion.
 Sudhana holds a large flower, and the present-day Maitreya gestures as though explaining the scene.

 The incarnation of Maitreya on the right is sat on a raised dias and appears to be giving a platter of jewels to the person in front of him.
 Maitreya in the present is in teaching posture, and Sudhana is listening to his teaching.

-87. Maitreya gives a Palace
+87. Maitreya gives a Building